modelstar-labs/docs/docs/tutorials/churn-prediction-inside-snowflake/index.md

 ![data sample](data-head.png)

 It has 7k rows and 21 columns.
 Some columns denote user profile, such as "GENDER".
 Some (e.g. "CONTRACT") contain user behavior data.
-We will use both user profile and behavior data as `feature`s to build a ML model.
+We will use both user profile and behavior data as `feature`s to build the ML model.
 Among all, "CHURN" is a special column which labels whether a customer has churned.
 Note that "CHURN" is `binary`: either "Yes" or "No".
 This is the `target` column for modeling.
 The goal is to let the model predict `target` value based on given `feature`s.

 :::tip
 The same dataset has also been used in [a PyCaret's tutorial written by its creator Moez Ali](https://towardsdatascience.com/predict-customer-churn-the-right-way-using-pycaret-8ba6541608ac).
 It's recommended for those who're interested in how to train, select and fine-tune a model using PyCaret.
-Modelstar streamlines all the necessary steps and provides an abstract SQL interface, as shown in the next section.
+Modelstar streamlines all the necessary steps to implement this in Snowflake and provides an abstract SQL interface, as shown in the next section.
 :::

 ## Ship a churn prediction model in 3 simple steps